-Trudeau stresses importance of Canada–U.S. trade relations in Houston
+Trudeau slams proposed border tax, stresses importance of Canada–U.S. trade relations

-Prime Minister Justin Trudeau brought Canada’s charm offensive to the heart of American oil country on Thursday, delivering his plea for continued open trade between the continental partners.
+Prime Minister Justin Trudeau slammed the Republican proposal for a new border tax Thursday, telling an energy conference in Houston such a levy would hurt both Canada and the United States.

-Mr. Trudeau was a keynote speaker at IHS Markit’s CERAWeek conference in Houston, addressing a dinner crowd of about 1,200 executives and politicians from around the world.
+Mr. Trudeau was a keynote speaker at IHS Markit’s CERAWeek conference in Houston, addressing a dinner crowd of some 1,200 executives and politicians from around the world.
 He used the platform to reinforce Canada’s image as a critical trading partner whose access to American markets benefits people in both countries.Report Typo/Error

 Follow @smccarthy55on Twitter: